I wish to be very clear up front about what I am not doing in this post, as well as its basic underlying assumptions.

 Focus on one or two ethical concerns to the exclusion of all the others.

 Demand that other people always focus on the ethical issues they care about the most, while ignoring other people’s ethical concerns.

-Demand that people reach the same ethical conclusions that they do at the same time and refuse to permit other people to reach their own ethical conclusions on their own timeframe.
+Or demand that people reach the same ethical conclusions that they do at the same time.
+And then deny people the opportunity to reach their own ethical conclusions on their own time frame.

 Assume that their ethical system is complete and perfect and, in some cases, the same as God’s.

 Weaponize ethics or ethical issues and dehumanize other people who are trying to be ethical, merely for reaching different ethical conclusions.
 They may do this by shaming, slandering, mocking, engaging in character assassination, and verbally assaulting people in various ways.